Star Wars: Starfighter (video game): Development and marketing

 After an unveiling at the 2001 E3, approximately ten months after the initial release on PlayStation 2, an Xbox version was released under the title Star Wars: Starfighter: Special Edition with enhanced graphics, improved multiplayer and several other upgrades, with an additional port to the PC following in late January 2002 - this time based on the original PS2 version.
-Both ports were performed by Secret Level.
+Both ports were performed by Secret Level, Inc.

 During Q3 2003, Tsunami Visual Technologies released the title on their TsuMo motion-base Arcade platform.
 LucasArts re-released the game on the digital distribution platform Steam on July 8, 2009, and on the PlayStation 3 in the US on April 28, 2015 and in Europe on May 4, 2015 via the online PlayStation Store.

-In the Star Wars: Episode I - The Phantom Menace Two-Disc Special Edition DVD, the developers confirmed that a sequel of Star Wars: Starfighter would be developed, this time based on Star Wars: Episode II – Attack of the Clones and would incorporate Force powers in the gameplay.
+In the Star Wars: Episode I – The Phantom Menace Two-Disc Special Edition DVD, the developers confirmed that a sequel of Star Wars: Starfighter would be developed, this time based on Star Wars: Episode II – Attack of the Clones and would incorporate Force powers in the gameplay.
 It was stated that this was due to the original game's success.
 Star Wars: Jedi Starfighter was released in 2002.

-A three-volume comic series based on the video game called Star Wars: Starfighter - Crossbones was published by Dark Horse Comics, which was republished by Marvel Comics under Star Wars Legends brand.
+A three-volume comic series based on the video game called Star Wars: Starfighter - Crossbones was published by Dark Horse Comics, which was republished by Marvel Comics under the Star Wars Legends brand.